iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-experiments.md

 # Generate live (real-time) metrics and plots for running experiments

-In your model training script, you can use [DVCLive] to send live updates for metrics and plots without writing them to your Git repository, so that you can track your experiments in real-time from Iterative Studio.
+In your model training script, you can use [DVCLive] to send live experiment updates to metrics and plots to Iterative Studio, without writing them to your Git repository.
+This will enable you to view all intermediate results in Iterative Studio while your experiment is still running.

 This requires a 2-step process: